rsnk96/Ubuntu-Setup-Scripts/README.md

         sudo chown -R $NEW_USER: /home/$NEW_USER/.zim /home/$NEW_USER/.bash_aliases /home/$NEW_USER/.zimrc /home/$NEW_USER/.zlogin /home/$NEW_USER/.zshrc /home/$NEW_USER/.xbindkeysrc /home/$NEW_USER/.config/tilda /home/$NEW_USER/.config/micro /home/$NEW_USER/.tmux.conf*
         ```
 * Make sure that your system time and date is correct and synchronized before running the scripts, otherwise this will cause failure while trying to download the packages.
-* During the `opencvDirectInstall` script, `yasm` package is downloaded while `ffmpeg` is being built.
+* During the `Build-OpenCV` script, `yasm` package is downloaded while `ffmpeg` is being built.
 The download link for this package fails to work on certain networks, therefore check the download link as described below before running the script.
 If it doesn't work, then please switch to a different network.
 You can switch back to the original network after `yasm` has been downloaded if required

     * If you are on a browser, just open the following page - [http://www.tortall.net/](http://www.tortall.net/)
       If a webpage opens up, then the download will work.